BDC Hamburger Icon

 Here are some ways to create an environment where employees compete against themselves:

-• Set custom employee performance goals.
-In the workplace, managers can leverage this self-competitive drive by creating a good performance process where employees can track goals in real time.
-Gamification can come into play to help people improve their performance via self-competition.
+• Set custom employee performance goals: In the workplace, managers can leverage this self-competitive drive by creating a personalized performance-management process that allows employees to track goals in real time.
+Gamification can help people improve their performance via self-competition.
 Training managers to set reachable goals for employees keeps your team motivated without feeling disengaged and improves employee-manager relationships

-• Offer perks when employees reach a target.
-Consider incentivizing high performance by offering a bonus or perk if the employee attains their target.
-Research from Harvard Business School found that framing competition as a gain (winning a prize, recognition or benefit) resulted in employees feeling excited and willing to find creative ways to meet their goals.
+• Offer perks when employees reach a target: Consider incentivizing high performance by offering a bonus or perk if the employee attains their target.
+Research from Harvard Business School found that framing competition as a gain — such as winning a prize, recognition or benefit — resulted in employees feeling excited and willing to find creative ways to meet their goals.
 When employees were threatened with losing something (not getting a potential bonus, being humiliated or not receiving another benefit), they felt anxiety and were more likely to act unethically to avoid that negative consequence.

 TipBottom line